 There are two basic beginning shapes for window stars–the rectangle and the square–this tutorial will have one of each.
 Before we get started, let’s cover a few details:

-First, I am eight months pregnant.
-Please excuse the fact that my hands look like ten sausages tooth picked to two apples.
-Next, traditional Waldorf stars use kite paper, but I used semi-transparent origami paper.
+First, traditional Waldorf stars use kite paper, but I used semi-transparent origami paper.
 I had it already and the effect is nearly the same.
 If you are a HHP subscriber, you received the materials to make stars in observance of Three Kings Day.
 You can choose additional bright colors, or you might want to use whites, blues, and purples to follow a winter theme.
-Our stars go on the sliding glass door in the playroom, and I find that vibrant colors make Iowa dreariness a little more tolerable.
+Our stars go on the sliding glass door in the playroom, and I find that vibrant colors make winter dreariness a little more tolerable.
 I’m making the stars for this tutorial on the day before Winter Solstice, so I’m folding two kinds of sunbursts.
 Finally, if you plan on making multiple stars over many years, I highly suggest a paper cutter.
-Mine was fourteen dollars and worth ever penny!

 Let’s get started with a square-based star.
 Fold a piece of paper in half diagonally.